-The current divider is a mathematical shortcut used to solve for the branch current in a parallel circuit such as the one shown in Figure 1.
-We call it a shortcut because it converts a two-step problem into a single-step equation, saving us the effort of first solving for the source voltage.
+The current divider is a shortcut for finding branch current in a parallel network.
+It converts a two-step problem into a single-step equation, saving us the effort of first solving for the source voltage.

 Tech Tip: Click here for DigiKey’s easy to use online calculator to solve for the branch using the current divider equation.